PhoenixBasics/phoenixbasics.github.io/step4phoenixgenerator.md

 has_many :talks, Fawkes.Schedule.Talk
 ```

-Open `speaker.ex`, delete line 15 and replace it with the belongs_to relationship:
+A speaker belongs to a talk, so open `speaker.ex`, delete line 15 and replace it with the belongs_to relationship:

 ```
 belongs_to :talk, Fawkes.Schedule.Talk